israelg99/sofweb/README.md

 If you want to build sleek cross-platform applications by writing one codebase which runs anywhere, this is a solid starting point.

-Sofweb mainly uses Web-Technologies, check the technologies lists below for more information.
+Sofweb mainly uses Web-Technologies, check the technologies list below for more information.

 Technologies
 ===============